zhztheplayer/DFA-Regex/README.md

 This is a Java DFA regex engine implementation.

 - High compatibility -- single jar lib, without 3rd dependencies
-- High performance -- O(n) liner time complex, can be used for avoiding [ReDoS](https://en.wikipedia.org/wiki/ReDoS)
+- High performance -- O(n) liner time complexity, can be used for avoiding [ReDoS](https://en.wikipedia.org/wiki/ReDoS)

 ### Use Case
 ```java